angular-bbs/webapi-starter/README.md

 # Webapi Starter Kit

 This is a seed for Dotnet Core Webapi server.
-It can be tested with [github-client](https://github.com/angular-bbs/github-client) repository.
+To see how it works in action, try out our [github-client](https://github.com/angular-bbs/github-client) repository.

 ## Features: